brettneese/messiah-aws/readme.md

 #### What's the license?
 MIT

+### How do I run an API that's built on top of Messiah locally?

+You wait until [@mhart](https://github.com/mhart) gets done adding Go support to [`docker-lambda`](https://github.com/lambci/docker-lambda/issues/65) so that [`aws-sam-local`](https://github.com/awslabs/aws-sam-local) works with Go.
+Last I head it's coming ["Real Soon Now™ 😊."](https://twitter.com/hichaelmart/status/953085798680756225)

+In the meantime, your tests should be good enough to verify functionality.
 #### This is awesome and I want more?

 I live in west LA and happy to chat about your AWS/Serverless needs.
 Take a peak at my [resume](brett@neese.rocks) or contact me at <brett@neese.rocks>.